Mick Philpott: Criminal investigation

 On 14 May, police stated that petrol had been found inside the letterbox to the Philpott residence, thus sparking a murder investigation.
 Willis, who had a court hearing over custody of her children with Philpott scheduled on the morning of the fire, was initially arrested on suspicion of murder along with her brother-in-law Ian Cousins, but both were released without charge.
 Meanwhile, witnesses reported that Philpott behaved strangely for someone who had recently lost several of his children, and appeared to like the media attention.
 The police bugged the Philpotts' hotel room and gained evidence confirming the couple were responsible for the fire, including the involvement of friend Paul Mosley, with whom Mairead was heard engaging in a sex act.

 Philpott and Mairead were arrested on suspicion of murder on 28 May 2012.
-After seeking additional time for questioning, the couple were charged with murder on 30 May 2012.
+The police sought additional time for questioning, and the couple were charged with murder on 30 May 2012.
 A discarded petrol container and glove had been found near the house, and in November forensic investigators discovered that the clothes of the Philpotts and Mosley had petrol on them.
 On 5 November, Mosley was arrested and charged with murder; this charge was later downgraded to manslaughter.
 Mosley had previously been arrested in the enquiry and was released on bail in June 2012.
 The charges against Philpott and Mairead were also reduced to manslaughter, as it was decided that the couple had not intended to kill their children.
 Instead, they had wanted to frame Willis for the fire, win back custody of the children and continue to claim benefits for them.